Representation and certifications regarding responsibility matters

 Practical Implications

-- Contractors must be diligent in completing certifications and responsive to information requests to avoid delays or disqualification.
+- Contractors must be diligent in completing certifications and responding to information requests.